iamdevonbutler/js-function-parts/Readme.md

 - body

 *Syntax is generous - if it's valid JS, fparts should parse the input properly.*

-`.reconstruct()` objects into functions.

-*We can `deconstruct` arrow functions and provide the metadata to identify it as such, but we cannot create an arrow function via the `reconstruct` method.
-Why?
-Arrow functions inherit context from the environment in which it's defined, and since that context exists outside your codebase, context for arrow functions becomes meaningless.*

 **engines: node >= 8.x**